 - Funded transport to the campus for an interview day or applicant visit day

-- An entry package to include study guides and vouchers to get you started at university
+- An entry package (subject to availability) to get you started at university

 - A dedicated pre-entry and post-entry contact as per below

 - Initial meeting with one of our key contacts including an initial finance meeting

 - Advice and guidance on applying and personal statements, which can be done via telephone

 - Young care leavers who declare their status may have increased priority in being allocated a Cumbria Bursary*

 - Young care leaver mentoring with current university students who are care leavers themselves (if possible)

 - Accommodation available 365 days a year at Carlisle, Lancaster and Ambleside

 - Exit package upon graduation to include careers guidance

 * To maximise your chances of being allocated a Cumbria Bursary, you should ensure that you apply for income assessed student finance through your funding body (e.g. Student Finance England).
 In your application, you must give consent to share your financial information with your Higher Education Institution.